Allied Health Core

 - interest in completing the Associate of Applied Science in Allied Health; (by filling out application and returning it to the Director of Allied Health/Medical Assisting).

-- 4) To be granted an Associate of Applied Science in Allied Health Degree the student must complete one of the following Allied Health Certificates for a minimum of 30 credits:
+- To be granted an Associate of Applied Science in Allied Health Degree the student must complete one of the following Allied Health Certificates:

-- with the Director of Allied Health to Interview and plan a Guided Pathway for successful completion of the program.
+- with Admissions and Director of Allied Health to discuss the guided pathway for successful completion of the program.

-- : (minimum of a 2.5 GPA required at all times – with no grade lower than a 2.0)
+- A minimum of a 2.5 GPA required at all times – with no grade lower than a 2.5 in all ALH courses

-- Apply for graduation certificates and/or degrees in the Student Services Department.
-May also print the form online.
+- Apply for graduation certificates and/or degrees through the MYGOCC student portal.